Port-la-Nouvelle: satellite data to monitor water turbidity during the port extension works

 The satellite solution

-They used data from the Sentinel-2 and Sentinel-3 Copernicus satellites.
+i-SEA- a company based in Aquitaine, supported the port authorities to monitor water turbidity nearby the works, by using data from the Sentinel-2 and Sentinel-3 Copernicus satellites.
 The satellites provided data on water turbidity in the past and the near future.

 Before the works started, satellite imagery allowed I-SEA and the Region to better understand the hydro-sedimentary processes of the site of Port-la-Nouvelle.
 During the works, the data contributed to in-situ monitoring, by providing a big picture of water turbidity levels and a forecast of the turbidity levels expected within the next three days.